nikitavoloboev/data/research/staying-on-top-of-things.md

 # Staying on top of things

-There is so much out there in the world.
-It's often hard to stay on top of things and many times not being able to understand something is frustrating so is feeling as if you are _missing out_.
+There is a lot happening in the world every single minute.
+It's hard to not feel like you are constantly _missing out_ on things.

-Of course, it is all in my head and [mindfulness](../mindfulness/mindfulness.md) is the answer.
-But I still want to do my best and try and understand as many things as I can because knowing a broad range of things helps me connect the dots and pieces together faster.

-I use [Pocket](https://app.getpocket.com) to send links I can't read right now from my phone/mac.
-It's an inbox of links I want to read through.
+The truth is that it's a battle you can't win, you have limited time and your ability to focus the time on things that truly matter to you.
+[Mindfulness](../mindfulness/mindfulness.md) is what helps me keep my focus.

+Here are things I do/use to keep my self up to date on things I care about efficiently.

+## Links

+I use [custom script](https://github.com/nikitavoloboev/go/blob/main/cmd/savelink/main.go) to quickly save links to check later.
+In future I hope to use Learn Anything to handle this.

 High priority links/notes are sent as messages to myself on Telegram.
+I also have bindings to save snapshots of my current tabs on mac into a session I can come back later to.

 ## What I use